Update on Amnye Machen

 Alternative Starting Point of the trek: Ascending the Pass

-**Note: This is where I recently decided to start the trek from in order to avoid the long-term construction project currently going on at Amnye Machen.
+This is where I recently decided to start the trek from to avoid the long-term construction project currently going on at Amnye Machen.
 Other people, including Tibetan pilgrims, may start somewhere else, but this is where I chose to begin.
-Trekking the Halong Valley, where I began, is stunningly beautiful and very remote.
-In my opinion, it is the best place to begin the trek, even though it isn’t part of the traditional pilgrimage route.
-The information I have listed below will take you to an alternative starting point of the trek that will avoid the construction project and then lead you back to the main path around Amnye Machen.
+Trekking the Halong Valley, where I started, is stunningly beautiful and remote.
+It is the best place to begin the trek, even though it isn’t part of the traditional pilgrimage route.
+The information I have listed below will take you to an alternative trek starting point that will avoid the construction project and then lead you back to the main path around Amnye Machen.

 From the small bridge at the end of the road leading up the valley, 34°49’08.9N, 99°32’04.8E, you begin hiking around Amnye Machen by heading southeast up the valley.
 About 2.5 kilometers up the valley, you will see a small home at 34°47’53.1N, 99°32’15.3E at 4415 meters.
 From this small house, continue going southeast towards the top of the pass.
 The top of the pass lies at 4758 meters (34°45’13.3N, 99°33’55.7E).
 From the small bridge to the top of the pass, the distance is approximately 8.2 kilometers with an elevation gain of 538 meters.

-A nomad Tibetan woman getting milk in the morning
+A nomadic Tibetan woman getting milk in the morning

 Descending the pass

-Keep in mind that Amnye Machen is not one single mountain, but multiple glaciated peaks.
+Just to let you know, Amnye Machen is not one single mountain, but multiple glaciated peaks.
 After crossing the pass at 4758 meters, the trail continues along the northeast side of the mountains for a further 13 kilometers to the end of the valley.
-At this point (34°41’26.2N, 99°40’00.5E, elevation 3863 meters), the trail meets up with the main pilgrimage route around Amnye Machen.
+At this point (34°41’26.2N, 99°40’00.5E, elevation 3863 meters), the trail meets the main pilgrimage route around Amnye Machen.
 This is also the main road that connects Machen (Dawu in Chinese) to the village of Xue Shan.
 When you reach this road, which most likely will be under construction, turn right (south).
 If you wish to go to Xue Shan village, turn left and follow the dirt road for 15 1/2 kilometers.
 However, the trekking route around the mountain will require you to turn right.

 Buddhist pilgrim along the kora around Amnye Machen